scrapy/scrapy/docs/topics/loaders.rst

         'HELLO'

     Each function can optionally receive a ``loader_context`` parameter.
-For those which does this processor will pass the currently active :ref:`Loader context <topics-loaders-context>` through that parameter.
+For those which do, this processor will pass the currently active :ref:`Loader context <topics-loaders-context>` through that parameter.

     The keyword arguments passed in the constructor are used as the default